Muhammedamair/JamesTronic4.9/README.md

 JamesTronic is a comprehensive Progressive Web Application (PWA) for managing electronic repair services.
 Built with Next.js, Supabase, and TypeScript, it provides real-time synchronization between admin, technician, and transporter views to facilitate efficient repair workflows.

+**Build Fix**: Supabase Edge Functions have been properly separated from Next.js application build process.

 ## Features

 - ✅ **PWA Ready**: Installable application with offline capabilities